 How do you use running to improve your muscular fitness?
-There is no doubt that when it comes to choosing an exercise, many fitness experts prefer running.
+There is no doubt that many fitness experts prefer running when choosing an exercise.
 Due to a busy lifestyle, people find it difficult to go to the gym; therefore, running becomes an excellent alternative.
 Consequently, many people run to burn calories and lose weight.

-However, apart from being a calorie blaster, running also builds the core, lower body strength, and increases muscular endurance.
-Also, running repairs damaged muscle tissue and thus decreased the recovery time between reps.
-This article will mainly focus on how to use running to build muscular fitness.
+However, while being a calorie blaster, running builds the core’s lower body strength and increases muscular endurance.
+Also, running repairs damaged muscle tissue and thus decreases the recovery time between reps.
+Therefore, this article will mainly focus on running to build muscular fitness.

 The scientific benefits of running